ctkelley/MultiPrecisionArrays.jl/README.md

        - At least 0.1.4 will not break things.
  - v0.1.5 (this repo): Much better docs, and ...
     - Continue major refactoring
     - onthefly = true is now the default for all triangular solves.
-See the last section of [The working paper for v0.1.5](https://github.com/ctkelley/MultiPrecisionArrays.jl/blob/main/Publications_and_Presentations/MPArray.pdf).
+I explain this in the last section of [the working paper for v0.1.5](https://github.com/ctkelley/MultiPrecisionArrays.jl/blob/main/Publications_and_Presentations/MPArray.pdf).
     - I will start experimenting with __Polyester.jl__ again.
 It works great on v1.1.12 and crashes on 1.1.13.
     - QR and linear least squares